 The construction and operational mitigation measures proposed for the development satisfactorily addresses the mitigation of potential impacts on the sensitive receptors, primarily the surface water runoff from the site, which will discharge to the River Dodder and to the marine environment at Dublin Bay.
-Mitigation measures to satisfactorily address the protection of biodiversity on site and the surface water quality entering the public network, will be implemented and will ensure the protection of biodiversity on site and water quality of the River Dodder and downstream conservation sites.
+Mitigation measures to satisfactorily address the protection of biodiversity on site and the surface water quality entering the public network, will be implemented and will ensure the protection of biodiversity on site and downstream conservation sites.
 The impact of the proposed development would be a short term/minor adverse/not significant impact during construction and a neutral impact during operation."

-3.85.
-A Natura Impact Statement has been prepared by Altemar which concludes:
+3.84.
+A Natura Impact Statement has been prepared by Alternar which concludes: